hlin117/mdlp-discretization/README.md

 # Tests

 Feel free to run the tests using `nose`.
+(Make sure you have `nose` installed first.)

 ```
 cd tests
 nosetests test_mdlp
 ```

+Or run `nosetests` right from the root folder of the project.

 # Installation and Usage